0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Aren't *frames and receivers* going to be subject to the state background check process similar to pistols soon?**

 Yes.
 The Legislature passed [HB 2555](https://app.leg.wa.gov/billsummary/?billNumber=2555&year=2020&initiative=False) earlier this year.
-It will require any *firearm frame or receiver* to be transferred similarly to pistols starting thirty days after the state centralized system becomes available.
+This bill took effect June 11th, but it's provisions won't actually take effect until 30 days after the state centralized system becomes available.
+At that time, a dealer will be required to transfer a federally-defined *firearm frame or receivers* similarly to pistols through the new state system.

 **What happens on July 1st with lowers and other frames or receivers?**